meritz-insurance/ormdantic/README.md

  * support python 3.10+ only.

 ## TODO
+ * test case for external index. external index of sub-part

+ * reduce join if it is not necessary. if there is not limit, we don't need to join table with base table.

  * where support partof stored fields
    - wheres = ('persons.name', '=', 'steve')

  * cache
    - pydantic object validation is a little bit slow.
+   - raw dictionary or validated python object.

  * derived class, cache, audit, bitemporal